BBC controversies: January 2015: Tim Willcox antisemitism allegation

-While covering a unity rally after the antisemitic massacre at a Hypercacher kosher supermarket in Paris and Charlie Hebdo terror attack, on 11 January 2015, the BBC's Tim Willcox interrupted the daughter of a Holocaust survivor discussing antisemitism in France by saying: "Many critics though, of Israel's policy would suggest that the Palestinians suffer hugely at Jewish hands as well".
-After widespread criticism from the Jewish community for appearing to impute responsibility for Israel's actions to all Jews as a whole (in his use of the phrase "Jewish hands") and to justify the antisemitic massacre, Willcox apologised; Willcox had also received criticism months before for appearing to claim that many Jews disliked Ed Miliband because of "mansion tax" he had proposed.
+While covering a unity rally after the antisemitic massacre at a Hypercacher kosher supermarket in Paris and the Charlie Hebdo terror attack, on 11 January 2015, the BBC's Tim Willcox interrupted the daughter of a Holocaust survivor discussing antisemitism in France by saying: "Many critics, though, of Israel's policy would suggest that the Palestinians suffer hugely at Jewish hands as well".
+After widespread criticism from the Jewish community for appearing to impute responsibility for Israel's actions to all Jews as a whole (in his use of the phrase "Jewish hands") and to justify the antisemitic massacre, Willcox apologised; Willcox had also received criticism months before for appearing to claim that many Jews disliked Ed Miliband because of the "mansion tax" he had proposed.
 The BBC Trust ruled that Willcox's behaviour did not violate its editorial guidelines.

 March 2015: Jeremy Clarkson's contract

 On 11 March 2015, the BBC suspended Jeremy Clarkson after a reported physical altercation with a producer.
 It was later established that Clarkson, in a "fracas", had punched producer Oisín Tymon during an argument over catering arrangements at the Top Gear production crew's hotel.
 A petition on change.org to reinstate Clarkson gained over one million signatures before it was delivered to the BBC.

 On 25 March 2015, the BBC announced that Jeremy Clarkson's Top Gear contract would not be renewed and that he would be dropped from the programme.
-After an internal investigation, the final decision had been taken by Tony Hall, director general of the BBC.
+After an internal investigation, Director General Tony Hall, made the decision.
 This development led the other Top Gear presenters, Richard Hammond and James May, to support Clarkson by quitting Top Gear themselves (by allowing their BBC contracts to expire at the end of March without renewal).

-January 2016: co-ordinated on-air resignation of Stephen Doughty
+January 2016: coordinated on-air resignation of Stephen Doughty

-In January 2016, the team behind the BBC's Daily Politics show co-ordinated the on-air resignation of Labour politician Stephen Doughty shortly before the start of Prime Minister's Questions.
-The show's output editor Andrew Alexander wrote a (later deleted) blog post for the BBC website explaining how this had come about.
-Alexander wrote: "We knew his resignation just before PMQs would be a dramatic moment with big political impact".
-The timing of the announcement ensured Labour leader Jeremy Corbyn was caught off guard.
+In January 2016, the team behind the BBC's Daily Politics show coordinated Labour politician Stephen Doughty's on-air resignation shortly before the start of Prime Minister's Questions.
+The show's output editor, Andrew Alexander, wrote a (later deleted) blog post for the BBC website explaining how it happened.
+He wrote: "We knew his resignation just before PMQs would be a dramatic moment with big political impact".
+The timing of the announcement caught Labour leader Jeremy Corbyn off guard.
 BBC News political editor Laura Kuenssberg "sealed the deal" with Doughty before filming, even though it appeared to viewers that the resignation had been unplanned.
-A camera crew even filmed Doughty and Kuenssberg arriving at the studio together in advance of the announcement, this to televise later on news bulletins.
+A camera crew even filmed Doughty and Kuenssberg arriving at the studio together before the announcement, which was to be televised later on news bulletins.